Using our Voice

 You’ll find both sets of “talking points” here.

-- Challenge local sales and property taxation on Alaska nonprofits
+- Challenge local taxation and fees on nonprofits throughout Alaska

 If you have questions or comments on our public policy agenda, please contact Mike Walsh, Foraker Vice-President and Director of Public Policy, at email@example.com.